VIRTUAL Library Skills Academy

 - Evaluate information online and employ methods to teach information literacy to library users.

-Session IV: Public / Customer Service
+Session III: Public / Customer Service

 An introduction to public services in libraries.
 This section covers access policies and procedures, collection management, customer service, and public relations.